• Train

 Deep Learning Applications for Object Detection in Real-Time – Viso Suite

-Companies in oil and gas are generally adopting AI technologies with the main goal to improve operational efficiency through industrial automation (Industry 4.0).
-This typically translates to accelerating processes and reducing operational risks.
+In the oil and gas sector, companies generally adopt AI technologies to improve operational efficiency across the supply chain through industrial automation (Industry 4.0).
+This typically translates to accelerating processes, improving cost efficiencies, and reducing operational risks.

 The major application types include: